 There’s a skill many of us have perfected that we can call on when pressed.
 For some, it takes years to hone.
 Others seem to have an innate ability to wield this power at the most critical times.
 Occasionally, we may astound ourselves with how easily we can summon it.
 So what is this skill?
 The fine art of excuse-making.

 That’s right, at times we are incredibly adept at making excuses, which can prevent us from growing our careers, engaging in difficult conversations, enrolling in a class, spending time with loved ones, eating nutritiously, or moving our bodies.
 In short, excuses hold us back from being our best selves.

 While some so-called excuses have validity – time or money constraints, for example – true excuses are often simply stories we tell ourselves to keep us in our comfort zone.
-“I need to sign up for that online class, but I don’t have time because season three of House of Cards just came out on Netflix.”
+“I need to sign up for that online class, but I don’t have time because the latest season of my favorite show just dropped on Netflix.”
 “I’d like to exercise, but the weather isn’t cooperating.”

 But consider this, if you are truly determined to be fit, you would have no problem doing squats, push-ups and planks almost anywhere!
 And therein lies the secret to banishing excuses.
 By establishing a compelling “why,” a core reason for doing something, you’re able to eliminate the excuses, plow through distractions and close the gap from intention to action.
 Your “why” is a powerful ally similar to a mantra or talisman that holds significant meaning for you.